RTBHOUSE/mimuw-lab/lab05/README.md

 Write a simple application that sometimes (once every 30 calls) processes the request slower.
 Monitor number of requests and processing time.
 Create dashboard in grafana that will present:
-- mean, 95-percentile, 99-percentile of processing time
+- mean, 90-percentile and max of processing time
 - number of requests

 ## Run grafana with graphite in docker